 Successful completion of PGP5015 (Geriatric pharmacy practice) is recognised by the Australian Association of Consultant Pharmacy (AACP) for Stage 1 of the training program for accreditation of pharmacists to deliver Commonwealth-funded Medication Management Reviews.

-This course consists of one core 6-point unit and 42 points of elective units.
+This course consists of two 6-point core units and 36 points of elective units.

 * Students cannot undertake more than 12 points of these units.

 ** Enrolment into this elective is subject to approval.
 Students are also required to be working in an Australian hospital clinical setting.